fanyangxyz/fanyangxyz.github.io/_posts/2025-10-12-penrose-ii.md

 </div>

 The source code is [here](https://github.com/fanyangxyz/penrose-diy).
-The animation you see here can be found on the `visualization` branch.
+The animation you see above can be found on the `visualization` branch.

 #### Background